xgfone/appconfig/README.md

 2. **`max_idle_conn`**: The maximum number of connections in the idle connection pool.
 The default is `2`.
 3. **`show_sql`**: It's a bool.
 If true, it will print the executed RAW SQL.
 The default is false.
 For `t`, `T`, `1`, `true`, `True`, `TRUE`, it's true.
 For `f`, `F`, `0`, `false`, `False`, `FALSE`, it's false.

+Notice:

-Notice: If the MySQL server has set the idle timeout of the client connection, suggest to add the option `timeout`, and its value should be less than the server setting value.
+- If the MySQL server has set the idle timeout of the client connection, suggest to add the option `timeout`, and its value should be less than the server setting value.
+- The MySQL implementation uses three tables: `appconfig` for the key-value configuration of the app, `appcallback` for the callback information of the configuration, `appresult` for the result of the callback.
+- You should create the three tables before running the program.
+For the SQL model, refer to [here](https://github.com/xgfone/appconfig/blob/master/docs/model.sql).

 ## V1 API